DavidEGrayson/ruby_ecdsa/README.md

 - This gem only supports fields of integers modulo a prime number (_F<sub>p</sub>_).
 ECDSA's characteristic 2 fields are not supported.
-- This gem can only compute square roots in prime fields over a prime _p_ that is one less than a multiple of 4.
-  Computing a square root is required for parsing public keys stored in compressed form.
 - The algorithms have not been optimized for speed, and will probably never be, because that would hinder the goal of helping people understand ECDSA.